Benmuiruri/to-do-list/README.md

 ### Setup

-- Simply fork this project and it should be ready for you to edit as you see fit.
+- Simply fork this project
+- run `npm i `to install all dependencies
+- run `npm run build` to bundle the project with webpack, and
+- run `npm start` to launch the application
 - In case you run into any errors please raise an [issue](https://github.com/Benmuiruri/to-do-list/issues).

 ## Authors